jacebenson/cedar/docs/versioned_docs/version-2.0/cli-commands.md

 ---
-description: A comprehensive reference of Redwood's CLI
+description: A comprehensive reference of Cedar's CLI
 ---

 # Command Line Interface

-The following is a comprehensive reference of the Redwood CLI.
+The following is a comprehensive reference of the Cedar CLI.
 You can get a glimpse of all the commands by scrolling the aside to the right.

-The Redwood CLI has two entry-point commands:
+The Cedar CLI has two entry-point commands:

 1. **redwood** (alias `rw`), which is for developing an application, and
 2. **redwood-tools** (alias `rwt`), which is for contributing to the framework.

 This document covers the `redwood` command .
-For `redwood-tools`, see [Contributing](https://github.com/cedarjs/cedar/blob/main/CONTRIBUTING.md#cli-reference-redwood-tools) in the Redwood repo.
+For `redwood-tools`, see [Contributing](https://github.com/cedarjs/cedar/blob/main/CONTRIBUTING.md#cli-reference-redwood-tools) in the Cedar repo.

 **A Quick Note on Syntax**